1510749/CS4310_proj7/README.md

 # CS4310_proj7
-Main is the initial problem that produces race conditions Branch is a solution implemented with Semaphores
+Main is the initial problem that produces race conditions
+<br>Branch is a solution implemented with Semaphores

 [Video Link](https://youtu.be/TKF38EWrCsw)